HuolalaTech/page-spy/packages/page-spy-harmony/pagespy/README_EN.md

 ## Getting Started

 > Before importing the SDK, please deploy the PageSpy service.
 For deployment methods, please refer to the [PageSpy Deployment Guide](https://github.com/HuolalaTech/page-spy-web/?tab=readme-ov-file#how-to-use).
->
-> https://test.jikejishu.com is our public temporary experience and learning site for PageSpy.
-After familiarizing yourself with the debugging process, please make sure to switch to your own service.

 - Step 1: Install in your HAP directory;